lldap/lldap/example_configs/jenkins.md

 To setup LLDAP for Jenkins navigate to Dashboard/Manage Jenkins/Security.

-*Note: Jenkins LDAP plugin have to be installed!</br>* *Note: "dc=example,dc=com" is basic setup, but it has to match your lldap dc.*
+*Note: Jenkins LDAP plugin has to be installed!</br>* *Note: "dc=example,dc=com" is default configuration, you should replace it with your base DN.*

 1) Set **Security Realm** to **LDAP**
 2) Click Add Server
-3) Setup config fiels as stated below
+3) Setup config fields as stated below

 ## Config fields